 The five physical senses allow us to determine the state of the external environment through sensation.
 The body perceives what is hot or cold through touch, loud or quiet through sound, fragrant or pungent through smell, beautiful or ugly through sight and sweet or sour through taste.

 The brain then processes this information to regulate our physical state in response to changes in external conditions and keep the body safe.
-It does this by releasing a certain set of chemicals that move through the body that creates internal feelings and sensations.
+It does this by releasing certain chemicals that move through the body, creating internal feelings and sensations.
 We refer to these sets of feelings and sensations as emotions.